SHORT WAVE DIATHERMY (SWD)

 • The lines of force radiating from the electrode.

-• Thus the density of the field becomes less as the distance form the electrode increase.
+• Thus the density of the field becomes less as the distance from the electrode increases.

 Testing of the SWD machine